-To identify the weak points in your customer experience you need to conduct NPS® surveys.
+To identify the weak points in your customer experience you need to conduct Net Promoter Score (NPS) surveys.

-NPS surveys are the quickest way to gain valuable insight into your customer base and are proven, in unison with closed loop practices, to raise retention, reduce churn and improve engagement.
+NPS surveys are the quickest way to gain valuable insight into your customer base and are proven, in unison with closed-loop best practices, to raise retention, tackle B2B customer churn, and improve engagement.

 There are two types of surveys that can be used to gather feedback effectively: relationship and transactional surveys.
 Both are employed for different purposes.
 Churn surveys can also be useful once a relationship has ended to learn what led a customer to churn.

 In addition to understanding the type of survey that should be sent, knowing how you’re sending the NPS survey, when you’re sending the NPS survey, how many people should be surveyed, etc., is just as important.